 Also, you’ll want to make sure the company’s price monitoring and enforcement platform can help you craft your warning letters and other correspondence to violators, and can also help automate the enforcement process wherever legally feasible.

 2. Authorized dealer management provided by brand protection agency experts

-In the Internet era, it has become easier than ever for rogue retailers, who have no official relationship with the manufacturer, to acquire the company’s products and then resell them online in ways that violate the manufacturer’s guidelines and create lousy buying experiencing for customers.
+In the Internet era, it has become easier than ever for rogue retailers, who have no official relationship with the manufacturer, to acquire the company’s products and then resell them online in ways that violate the manufacturer’s guidelines and create a lousy buying experience for customers.
 These rogue sellers can cause real harm to a brand’s value in the marketplace.

 That’s why the right brand protection agency will also provide your company a streamlined system for developing an Authorized Dealer Program, in which you can restrict which retailers your internal sales team and your wholesalers are allowed to sell to.
 This will help you cut down on rogue sellers’ ability to acquire your inventory in the first place.